 Fieldwire is one of the newer construction apps.
 It has a ton of features.
 Some of them include a plan viewer that works offline, OCR, support for Dropbox, and blueprint export to PDF.
 It can also keep track of blueprint version numbers.
 The app can also manage tasks, schedule due dates on projects, and even track manpower and cost.
 It’s a decent all-in-one solution for construction apps.
 It can even upload photos to track progress.
 It’s also completely free to download and use.
 You may run into the occasional bug.

 Google Maps is one of the best construction apps by far.
-This one isn’t so much for professionals, though.
 This is extremely useful for finding construction sites during your commute.
 You can then plan a way around it.
 Additionally, Maps has a ton of businesses indexed in case you’re looking for a construction company to do some work for you.
-There really isn’t a use case that Google Maps can’t do.
-It’s also completely free.
-It’s difficult to find things that aren’t great about this one.
+For professionals, you can easily find construction material companies.
+After all, you can buy drainage pipes at Home Depot, but you can usually find a bigger selection at dedicated drainage pipe companies.
+In any case, this is one of those apps that works for everyone, especially construction folks who travel a lot and don’t know the lay of the land where they’re going.

-Waze is another great app for us normal people.
+Waze is another great app for us non-construction workers.
 It uses crowd-sourcing to gather its traffic information.
 It’s great for finding spots of construction that other apps may miss.
 It also includes a large library of turn-by-turn navigation voices, Android Auto support, and native Spotify support for those who use it.
-It’ll also show you where accidents, police, and other potential obstructions are so you can course correct accordingly.
+It’ll also show you where accidents, police, and other potential obstructions are so you can course-correct accordingly.
 It works great for what it does.

 Price: Free / Course prices vary